 OVER THE BORDER

-Above the gleaming white fishing town of Port de la Selva, in the province of Girona, stands the Benedictine monastery of Sant Pere de Rodes constructed into the side of the Verdera mountain.
+Above the pretty white fishing town of Port de la Selva, less than an hour’s drive from the French/Spanish border, stands the Benedictine monastery of Sant Pere de Rodes constructed into the side of the Verdera mountain.

 Constructed by the Benedictines between 979 and 1022, the monastery was sacked and abandoned in the eighteenth century and its most important treasure, an illustrated bible, is now in the Bibliothèque Nationale de Paris.

 They were brought to this remote Cape for safe-keeping and hidden in a cave.
 However, when the danger had passed the relics couldn’t be found.
 A monastery was duly built on the site and dedicated to St. Peter (Pere in Catalan).